 “I lost 7 lbs. in two days from trips to the bathroom.
 Only buy as a Laxative,” said a customer.

-We didn’t find any comments about Pure Protein Bars that showed the opposite of the reports of a laxative effect.
+We didn’t find any comments about Pure Protein Bars that showed the opposite reports of a laxative effect.
 We did find one explanation that makes sense.
-According to a buyer, “The product contains sugar alcohols which have a laxative affect if taken too frequently.”
+According to a buyer, “The product contains sugar alcohols which have a laxative effect if taken too frequently.”

 We have the experience to back up the fact that all it takes is something considered a concern, like negative side effects, to reduce the chances of long-term success.
 If Pure Protein Bars cause customers to feel bad, this could become problematic.